nishithpandey/NanoRaft/site-src/src/docs/configuration.md

 # Configuration

-MicroRaft is a lightweight library with a minimal feature set, yet it allows users to fine-tune its behaviour.
-In this section, we elaborate the configuration parameters available in MicroRaft.
+NanoRaft is a lightweight library with a minimal feature set, yet it allows users to fine-tune its behaviour.
+In this section, we elaborate the configuration parameters available in NanoRaft.

 `RaftConfig` is an immutable configuration class containing a number of parameters to tune behaviour of your Raft nodes.
 You can populate it via `RaftConfigBuilder`.
-Your software in which MicroRaft is embedded could be already working with HOCON or YAML files.
-MicroRaft also offers HOCON and YAML parsers to populate `RaftConfig` objects for such cases.
+Your software in which NanoRaft is embedded could be already working with HOCON or YAML files.
+NanoRaft also offers HOCON and YAML parsers to populate `RaftConfig` objects for such cases.
 Once you create a `RaftConfig` object either programmatically, or by parsing a HOCON or YAML file, you can provide it to `RaftNodeBuilder` while building `RaftNode` instances.

-You can see MicroRaft's configuration parameters below:
+You can see NanoRaft's configuration parameters below:

 * __Leader election timeout milliseconds:__